European startups applaud Commission plan to rethink stock options – TechCrunch

 “This is challenging Europe’s industry as it sets out to meet the twin transitions.
 Fortunately, the European industry is coming to this reality from a strong position.
 Our new strategy is building on Europe’s strength and on our values.”

-On the proposals to shift to “inclusive” working methods, Vestager said the aim is “to work much closer with small and large companies, Member States, researchers, academia, social partners and other EU institutions”.
+On the proposals to shift to “inclusive” working methods, Vestager said the aim is “to work much closer with small and large companies, Member States, researchers, academia, social partners and other EU institutions.”

 To that end, the Commission is proposing a new industrial forum to enable closer working with such stakeholders that it aims to have set up by September.

-It also wants to work on identifying a number of industrial ecosystems — which Vestager said “may require a bespoke approach”, in terms of policy support.
+It also wants to work on identifying a number of industrial ecosystems — which Vestager said “may require a bespoke approach,” in terms of policy support.

-At the press briefing Breton suggested there could be between 15 and 20 such industrial ecosystems.
+At the press briefing, Breton suggested there could be between 15 and 20 such industrial ecosystems.

 “We don’t want to leave anybody out,” he said.
 “This is an industrial strategy but we all know that underpinning this there are large corporations but many, many, many small ones too and we have to bring these on board.
-If we don’t have the big and the small we won’t have a dynamic, innovative, living sector.”
+If we don’t have the big and the small we won’t have a dynamic, innovative, living sector.

 “A lot of companies do this among themselves already, locally in fact, but we do hope it is going to be done in an even more horizontal manner across the EU and within the internal market,” he added.